Building a Custom MultiSelect Picker in SwiftUI

 Jimoh Yusuph

-I'm an iOS and Full Stack Engineer with a passion for creating secured high-performance applications.
+I'm an iOS with a passion for creating secured high-performance applications.
 I enjoy reading and exploring ways to enhance app functionalities and efficiency.
 I have strong practical experience developing applications in Swift, Kotlin, Javascript, Python, and Flutter.
 Having led teams in the past, I greatly value collaboration and teamwork, and I take pleasure in sharing my knowledge with others.